 Alongside headers and footers, the content distribution in any site can be handled by two more WordPress components – the sidebars and widgets.
 Both can help you enhance the functionality of your site and also contribute to a better user experience.
 The following sections explain what sidebars and widgets are, how they are incorporated in the site-building process and what makes them preferred on-site components by WordPress users.

 The sidebar, as the name suggests, is an area that is on the side of the main content of the page.
 Some WordPress themes can also display sidebars at the bottom of the page, around the footer area.
 Also, you can include more than one sidebar in a single webpage.
 The place and number of the sidebars fully depend on the design of the site, its content, and your personal preferences.

-Just like the headers and footers, sidebars are prevalent among modern sites, because of their versatile character.
+Just like the headers and footers, sidebars are prevalent among modern sites, because of their versatile and highly customizable character.

 However, unlike headers and footers, the sidebars do not showcase fundamental information about the website.
 In fact, their main purpose is to display details that are not necessarily relevant to the page’s main content.
 Sidebars are commonly used to showcase supplementary text, buttons, images, links, menus, icons, and any combination of those to your visitors.

 With a few exceptions, sidebars are always visible and oftentimes contain specific information and features that are instantly available to visitors.
 The most common uses of sidebars are to navigate, highlight particular information, and further engage anyone browsing your site.
 Other popular uses include:

 - Show information that doesn’t fit with the rest of the content on the pages